syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 1. Add the **Syncfusion.Shared.WPF** assembly reference to the project.
 2. Import DoubleTextBox namespace **using Syncfusion.Windows.Shared;**.
-3. Create a DoubleTextBox instance, and add it to the window.
+3. Create an instance of the DoubleTextBox and add it to the window.

 {% tabs %}
 {% highlight C# %}